aurelg/ipfs-wormhole/README.md

 On machine A:

 ```
-ipfs-wormhole.sh send <filename>
+ipfs-wormhole.sh send <file or directory>
 ```

-Will encrypt and add the file to IPFS, and output a tag (and copy it to the clipboard if xclip is installed).
+Will encrypt and add the file (or the directory as a compressed tarball) to IPFS, and output a tag.
+If xclip is installed, the command to retrieve it will be copied to the clipboard.

 ## Receive a file